-- The UN system to develop a policy framework and guidance to support child participation across the system. - Each time that it is possible, and applying child safeguarding policies and procedures at all times, UN entities to consult and actively involve children, including the most marginalized, in decision-making processes likely to impact children, including when developing policies and programmes.
+- The UN system to develop a policy framework and guidance to support inclusive child participation across the system, including a child friendly version to be widely disseminated among children, including dedicated capacity and resources - Each time that it is possible and applying child safeguarding policies and child-friendly procedures that consider the additional challenges and support needed by children, UN entities to consult and actively involve children, including the most marginalized, in decision-making processes likely to impact children, including when developing policies and programmes.
 This could involve providing regular and accessible channels for inputs and feedback from children on UN work, in ways reflecting the diversity of children, and establishing regular online and offline engagements between children and UN senior officials, including the Secretary-General. - UN entities and UNCT to consult with children throughout the programming cycle, including by possibly setting up a Children Advisory Team or other child participation platforms as relevant, while ensuring meaningful and safe participation of a diverse group of children, including children from marginalized groups, and applying child safeguarding policies and procedures at all times.
-At country level, Children Advisory Teams could be established, through a peer selection process, to advise the UNCT/National UN Joint Steering Committee (JSC) in the process of developing the UNSDCF. - UN entities to ensure meaningful and safe child participation in all relevant fora, including the General Assembly and the Human Rights Council, and events on matters affecting children, including by lifting age limits where appropriate, establishing simplified accreditation requirements, providing child-friendly and accessible versions of material, putting child safeguarding policies and procedures in place including in relation to intimidation and reprisals linked to such participation, and supporting civil society and other organizations active in this respect.
+At country level, Children Advisory Teams could be established, through a peer selection process, to advise the UNCT/National UN Joint Steering Committee (JSC) in the process of developing the UNSDCF. - UN entities to ensure meaningful and safe child participation in all relevant fora, including the General Assembly and the Human Rights Council, and events on matters affecting children at sub-national, national, regional and international levels, including by lifting age limits where appropriate, establishing simplified accreditation requirements, providing child-friendly and accessible versions of material, putting child safeguarding policies and procedures in place including in relation to intimidation and reprisals linked to such participation, and supporting civil society and other organizations active in this respect.
 These opportunities and related procedures should be communicated to children in a child-friendly and accessible manner. - Human rights mechanisms, including the UPR, treaty bodies, Special Procedures and the ILO supervisory system, to systematically integrate meaningful child participation in their processes and reports, applying child safeguarding policies and procedures at all times.
 Child-friendly and accessible information on these opportunities should be provided to children, including the most marginalized.